beefyfinance/beefy-blog/content/articles/metis-x-beefy-earn-apy-on-a-brand-new-network.en.md

 +++
 date = 2022-01-17T11:00:00Z
 header_image = "/uploads/metis.png"
-short_description = "Stake in 11 new vaults on the recently launched Metis network" sub_header = "Beefy now supports Metis" title = "Metis x Beefy: Earn APY on a brand new network"
+short_description = "Stake and earn in 11 new vaults on the recently launched Metis network" sub_header = "Beefy now supports Metis" title = "Metis x Beefy: Earn APY on a brand new network"